Phone data-leak company: No record of location-data abuse

 Verizon spokesman Rich Young said the company has taken steps to ensure that Securus can no longer request information on the company’s wireless customers and that it was reviewing its relationship with LocationSmart.
 T-Mobile likewise said it has “addressed issues that were identified with Securus and LocationSmart.”

-Gigi Sohn, a former top aide at the Federal Communications Commission during the Obama administration, said user location data has been at high risk since last year.
+Gigi Sohn, a former top aide at the FCC during the Obama administration, said user location data has been at high risk since last year.
 That’s when Congress repealed FCC privacy rules barring mobile wireless carriers from sharing or selling it without customers’ express “opt-in” consent.

 “At a bare minimum, consumers should be able to choose whether a company like LocationSmart should have access to this data at all,” she said.